-- Students are encouraged to wear clean, neat clothing that is in good repair and to be groomed appropriately for the school environment. - The district prohibits any attire that is disruptive to the educational process. - The 5B's should never be visible buttocks, bellies, breasts, bare backs or boxers.
-Any clothing, which allows underwear to be exposed, is also prohibited. - The district prohibits clothing that shows or conveys messages of a sexual tone, including but not limited to obscene symbols, signs or slogans. students are encouraged to dress in a safe manner. - The district prohibits clothing, which is unsafe, dangerous or hazardous to health.
+- Students are encouraged to wear clean, neat clothing that is in good repair and to be groomed appropriately for the school environment. - The district prohibits any attire that is disruptive to the educational process. - The district prohibits clothing that shows or conveys messages of a sexual tone, including but not limited to obscene symbols, signs or slogans, students are encouraged to dress in a safe manner. - The district prohibits clothing, which is unsafe, dangerous or hazardous to health.
 This can include accessories that contain weapons, alcohol, tobacco, and any slogan that conveys glorification thereof. - Students are encouraged to be tolerant of others.
 Clothing or accessories which carry a message of intolerance or is demeaning to other students is disruptive to the school environment are not allowed.